Top executives are pulling away from the rest of us, according to a new report.

 “A maximum pay ratio would recognise the important principle that all workers should share in a company’s success and that gaps between those at the top and low and middle earners cannot just get wider and wider,” she added.

 It was recently reported that inequality is on the rise once again in Britain after narrowing in the years immediately proceeding the recession.
 The increase in the gap between the richest and poorest is largely thought to be the result of coalition welfare reforms coupled with a recovery in the rate of pay at the top.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.